brendantipp/br_pands_project/README.md

     import seaborn as sns
     import numpy as np

-Pandas is
+* Pandas is a library written for Python for data manipulation and analysis
-Matplotlib is a python library used extensively for the visualization of data.
+* Matplotlib is a python library used extensively for the visualization of data.
-Seaborn is a python library based on matplotlib.
+* Seaborn is a python library based on matplotlib.
 Seaborn provides a high-level interface for drawing attractive and informative statistical graphics.
-Numpy is
+* Numpy is the fundemental package for scientific computing withing Python

-I downloaded the Fishers Irish Data Set (widly available for download online)in text format and covnerted to csv fomat.
+I downloaded the Fishers Irish Data Set (widly available for download online) in text format and covverted to csv fomat.

 The Data Set was then imported as the Data frame for use in the anaylsis using the inbuilt pandas function pd.read.csv() and the colums given names